Skip to main content

 Accruals: Further accruals expected.

-Related groups of records: Archival documents (books, passports, visas, etc.) associated with Expo 67 and the Man and His World exhibition are preserved in other McCord Museum collections and archival fonds.
+Related groups of records: Archival documents (books, passports, visas, etc.) associated with Expo 67 and the Man and His World exhibition are preserved in other McCord Stewart Museum collections and archival fonds.

 Information about the objects in our collection is updated to reflect new research findings.
 If you have any information to share regarding this object, please email reference.mccord@mccord-stewart.ca.